 - As the project continues, the design is refined to incorporate a full website style sheet, and design is iteratively applied to each area of the site, including careful attention paid to interface design for key forms

-- Start building the website
+- Start building the website or app

 The procedure varies from project to project.
 In some cases user and market research activities may be undertaken before system planning exercises begin, surveys may be conducted, design focus groups organised, or research on "off the shelf" technologies performed.